akirk/playground-step-library/README.md

    ```

 2. **Edit your step files:**
    The script will create `steps/yourStepName.ts` and automatically open it in your editor.
 It also creates a type definition and updates the registry.
+[See below how to create your step](#implementation-of-a-step).

 3. **Test your changes:**
    ```bash